How many Women’s Giving Fund grants will you make in 2022, and for how much?

-We expect to make one Women’s Giving Fund grant in 2020 for approximately $35,000.
-Park City Community Foundation’s Board of Directors make the final decisions on the number of grants and amount, with recommendations from the Women’s Giving Fund Grants Committee.
+We expect to make one Women’s Giving Fund grant in 2022 for approximately $40,000.
+Park City Community Foundation’s Board of Directors make the final decisions on the number of grants and amount.

 What are you looking for in a proposed project or program?